 How to open a company in Italy

 Our company registration agents in Italy can assist you throughout the company incorporation procedure.
-The first step in setting up a company in Italy is preparing and drafting the necessary company documents, such as:
+The first step for company formation in Italy is preparing and drafting the necessary company documents, such as:

 - the articles of association,

 - specimen signatures of the company directors,

 You will also need to open a bank account for the company, where the minimum required share capital will be deposited.
 The business start-up costs can vary according to the type of company and the materials and equipment required for your specific business activity.
 Your company will also need an accountant that will make sure you comply with the requirements for accountancy in Italy.
 Our company formation experts can help you with professional accounting services.